Gooseus/goose.us-source/content/thoughts/on-the-purpose-of-life.md

 ---
-title: "The Purpose of Life"
+title: "On The Purpose of Life"
+aliases:
+ - /thoughts/the-purpose-of-life/
+ - /thoughts/purpose-of-life/
 date: 2018-01-25T05:03:57-08:00
 lastmod: 2018-02-19T11:40:00-08:00
 description: "Wherein I leverage the work of Sean Carroll, MinutePhysics and MinuteEarth to propose a new purpose of life."